Excel convert time to seconds

-Congratulations, you have now had Excel convert time to seconds!
+Congratulations, you have now had Excel convert time!

 More Excel learning

-This has been CFI’s guide on how to have Excel convert time to seconds, using two different methods.
+This has been CFI’s guide on how to have Excel convert time, using two different methods.
 To keep learning and developing your skills, we highly recommend our Free Excel Crash Course which will teach you all the foundational skills you need.
 We highly recommend these free guides below: